TL;DR

 Step 1: Set Up Voicemail Collection

-The simplest way is to use a podcast-focused tool like Whatayarn:
+The simplest way is to use a podcast-focused tool like whatayarn:

 - Share a branded link with your audience (no apps, no downloads)